-15 minutes prep to make this homey Pressure Cooker Beef Stew.
-Juicy tender brisket paired with rich thick tomato sauce.
+Make this Comforting Pressure Cooker Beef Stew in Instant Pot.
+Spoonful of juicy tender beef brisket paired with rich thick tomato sauce.
 This hearty comforting dish is so satisfying and easy to eat.
 Deliciously perfect over pasta, rice, or just eat it as is!

-No more simmering for hours and hours on the stove or 10+ hours in the slow cooker for a hearty bowl of beef stew!
+No more simmering for hours and hours on the stove or 10+ hours in the slow cooker!

 With just 15 mins prep, you can enjoy this rich and tender pressure cooker beef stew in 1.5 hours.
 YES!! 😀

 Oh, look at that beef brisket!
 Soaked with juicy goodness, it’s remarkably fork-tender without the need to braise in the oven or chill overnight in the fridge.

 This hearty pressure cooker stewed beef is very easy to eat.